CycloneDX/guides/SBOM/en/0x10-Introduction.md

 * Provide a smooth path to specification compliance through prescriptive design

 ## Defining Software Bill of Materials
-The U.S. National Telecommunications and Information Administration (NTIA) defines software bill as materials as "_a formal, machine-readable inventory of software components and dependencies, information about those components, and their hierarchical relationships_."
+The U.S. National Telecommunications and Information Administration (NTIA) defines software bill of materials as "_a formal, machine-readable inventory of software components and dependencies, information about those components, and their hierarchical relationships_."
 OWASP CycloneDX implements this definition and extends it in many ways, including adding services as a foundational component in a Software Bill of Materials.